 Sell Your Stuff

-I encourage you to make this coming year the year that you broaden your horizons in terms of finding ways to make more money.
+I encourage you to make this the year that you broaden your horizons in terms of finding ways to make more money.
 The possibilities are endless, so dream big!